nvim-zh/colorful-winsep.nvim/README.md

 ## Highlights
 The highlight's name is `ColorfulWinSep`.
 You can change it using nvim's builtin function or changing the plugin's configuration

+If you want to change it through plugin's setup function, you can pass a string or function to the `highlight` field.
+When you pass a string, it will work as the fg, and the bg will be linked to "Normal" highlight group automatically (see `:h hl-Normal`).
+When you pass a function, the function will be called when the plugin runs and every time the colorscheme is changed.

+If you don't want the plugin do anything about the highlight, you can pass a empty function to `highlight` field (namely `highlight = function() end`) then manipulate the `ColorfulWinSep` as you wish.

 ## TODO
 - [ ] add marquee